CSE546-Spring-2019/lab1-AKafakA/README.md

 Count function to read binary file and count the frequency of target string

-please run:
+please run this command to generate executable file
->make -f makefile to generate executable file
+>make -f makefile

 And run testing commands such as:
 >./count example1 "Sly Fox" example1out